haani1224/haani1224/README.md

 Hi 👋 My name is Haani
 ======================

-I am a Bachelor of Computer Science (Data Engineering) student at UTM and my interests are in database management, scripting, and programming.
+I am a Bachelor of Computer Science (Data Engineering) student at UTM.

 * 🌍  I'm based in Johor Bahru
 * ✉️  You can contact me at [lubnaahr24@gmail.com](mailto:lubnaahr24@gmail.com)
+* 🧠  I'm learning Computer Science, Major in Data Engineering
+* ⚡  My interests are in database management, scripting, and programming.

 ### Skills
 <p align="left">